-Name of Measure: Tariff reductions

-Date of Measure: July 1995 and early 1996

-On July 12, 1995, Chinese Taipei reduced tariff rates on 758 tariff items.
+Name of Measure: Tariff reductions Date of Measure: July 1995 and early 1996 Outline of Measure: On July 12, 1995, Chinese Taipei reduced tariff rates on 758 tariff items.
 To further promote liberalization, Chinese Taipei will again lower tariff rates on a range of items in early 1996.

-Name of Measure: Implementation of Uruguay Round of Rules of Origin Agreement

-Date of Measure: January 1, 1995
+Name of Measure: Implementation of Uruguay Round of Rules of Origin Agreement Date of Measure: January 1, 1995 Outline of Measure: